A few ideas

 Sustainable By Design

 A log you abandon is not useful.
-The interface must be frictionless enough to use every day, plain enough to be honest in, and calm enough not to add cognitive load.
+That shaped every decision here — keeping the interface simple enough to return to, honest enough to trust, and calm enough not to add to the noise.

 08